pwbrown/nand2tetris/README.md

 ## N2T Command Line Utility

 While I was completing the course I started implementing the assembler and the translator as their own distinct programming projects.
 When I started module 9 which introduced the Jack programming language, I took a brief break from the course lessons and decided to rewrite the assembler and translator into a much more streamlined tool.
 This tool makes room for the Jack compiler and serves as a single command that can take Jack code all the way down to Hack binary (if desired).
 [Read more...](./n2t/README.md)

+## Post Course Optimization

+During the course, all of the projects were completed on "virtual" hardware or VM simulators that did not enforce space constraints.
+This meant that even if the total instructions in the program exceeded the hack computer's instruction memory (ROM) it would still work just fine.
+This is not good enough for me, so I took an extra journey after completing both courses to try and optimize all of the code I had written to make the benchmark game "Pong" from project 11 fit into the hack computer.
+And I wanted it to be done using MY implementation of the Jack operating system since it includes extra redundancy features that will cause it to be larger.
+This means it's an extra challenge.

+Hack Computer ROM Size is 32K (`32768` instructions).
+This is the goal, but ultimately I would like to condense it as much as possible.

+### Original "Unoptimized" Implementation

+This represents the version of the compiler, translator, assembler, and Jack operating system as they were when I completed the course.

+Instruction Count: `43,543` (10,775 over max)